subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 In my opinion looking for signs of transformers or backprop in the brain is probably not the right way to approach the problem.
 It is more likely that the brain operates using EBM principles since these are firmly grounded on the physics of how a large number of nodes can interact with one another and create emergent behaviors (for more information on this topic please see Karl Friston's work on the [Free Energy Principle](https://www.fil.ion.ucl.ac.uk/~karl/NRN.pdf)).
 The interconnect topology between neurons is exteremely complex and it is quite likely that its explanation will lie outside human comprehension for the forseable future.
 However EBM theory tells us that what is important is not the interconnect toplogy, but the resulting energy function that results from the interactions.
 Indeed the properties of the energy function determine the information stored in the EBM and how it can retrieved.
 So perhaps this provides a clue that instead of trying to exactly map the connectome, we should be studying the brain at the level of its energy function instead.
 Even more interesting is the speculation that transformers don't serve as a model for the connectome, but instead are really models for the energy function that emerges from the connectome.

 But what about training, since there is no evidence of backprop in the brain?
-It is quite likely that training happens using a sampling type of algorithm of the type that EBMs are based on.
+It is quite likely that training happens using a sampling type of algorithm of the type that EBMs use.
 These algorithms can be connected back to the synaptic learning rule that McCulloch and Pitts proposed back in the 1940s.
 If this indeed were to be the case, this would also explain why our brains are much more energy efficient than the current generation of ANNs, since thermodynamic based sampling can exploit the physics of the substrate, and thus can be faster as well as energy efficient.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat60.png)